 As the possibility of rising interest rates slowly creeps closer, this is surely an investment opportunity that should be more widely considered – especially if one is able to access the potential for uncorrelated double-digit returns.

-Miguel Ramos Fuentenebro is partner of Fair Oaks Capital, investment adviser to Fair Oaks Income fund
+Miguel Ramos Fuentenebro is partner of Fair Oaks Capital.

 The next generation of CLO transactions issued since the market restarted in the US and Europe

 The year the CLO market restarted in the US (start of CLO 2.0)